 Life and its problems can burden you and make you lose your focus sometimes.
 You can’t rely on others to keep you on track all the time.
 This is the reason why journaling can be a great way to remain focused consistently.
 It can allow you to have things in perspective constantly.

 Journaling about your life goals can push you to stay motivated.
-And a study suggests that it has health benefits too.4 Thus,
+And a study suggests that it has health benefits too.4 Thus, you can use your writing to keep yourself motivated about your goals and aspirations.

 3. The Art Of Solitude